 – solve the political problem for governments; that being, they don’t have to sell / privatise the asset, and they don’t need to put up taxes / tolls / user charges,

 – increase economic prosperity and productivity,

 We anticipate that Ferrovial, Transurban and Vinci will be major players in the US express lane and airport PPP space over the coming three to five years.
 Even a small portion of the massive US infrastructure market opening up to private sector investment can equate to a substantial opportunity for these global listed infrastructure firms.

 US Express Toll Lane projects (2016)

 What can President Trump do to help US infrastructure?

-We believe the Trump presidency will have a positive impact on private sector investment in US infrastructure, which will benefit global listed infrastructure companies.
+We believe the Trump presidency will have a positive impact on private sector investment in US infrastructure, which we expect to benefit global listed infrastructure companies.